Mongols: History

+Prehistoric background

 The ethnogenesis of Mongolic peoples is largely linked with the expansion of Ancient Northeast Asians.
 The Mongolian pastoralist lifestyle may in part be derived from the Western Steppe Herders, but without much geneflow between these two groups, suggesting cultural transmission.

+Early historical background

 In various times Mongolic peoples have been equated with the Scythians, the Magog, and the Tungusic peoples.
 Based on Chinese historical texts the ancestry of the Mongolic peoples can be traced back to the Donghu, a nomadic confederation occupying eastern Mongolia and Manchuria.
 The Donghu neighboured the Xiongnu, whose identity is still debated today.
 Although some scholars maintain that they were proto-Mongols, they were more likely a multi-ethnic group of Mongolic and Turkic tribes.
 It has been suggested that the language of the Huns was related to the Xiongnu.

 The Donghu, however, can be much more easily labeled proto-Mongol since the Chinese histories trace only Mongolic tribes and kingdoms (Xianbei and Wuhuan peoples) from them, although some historical texts claim a mixed Xiongnu-Donghu ancestry for some tribes (e.g. the Khitan).